Distortion from spheres into Euclidean spaces: Simplicial geometry

 A \textbf{$k$-dimensional face} of $\Delta(v_1,\ldots,v_{m+1})$ is a $k$-dimensional simplex obtained as the convex hull of exactly $k + 1$ of the $v_i$.
 A $k$-dimensional face of an $m$-dimensional simplex is \textbf{proper} if $k < m$.
 The \textbf{vertices} of $\Delta(v_1,\ldots,v_{m+1})$ are its $0$-dimensional faces, and its \textbf{edges} are its $1$-dimensional faces.
 In other words, its vertices are the $v_i$, and its edges are the line segments connecting them.
 A simplex is \textbf{regular} if its edges all have the same length, in which case all of its faces are also regular.
 The \textbf{barycenter} of $\Delta(v_1,\ldots,v_{m+1})$ is $\sum_{i=1}^{m+1} v_i/(m+1)$.
 The \textbf{boundary} $\partial \Delta$ of a simplex $\Delta$ is the union of its proper faces, and its \textbf{interior} $\Delta^\circ$ is $\Delta \setminus \partial \Delta$.
 These agree with its relative boundary and relative interior, respectively, as a topological subspace of $\real^n$.

-The \textbf{circumradius} of a simplex $\Delta$ is the minimum $r > 0$ such that $\Delta$ is contained in a closed ball of radius $r$, and the \textbf{circumcenter} of $\Delta$ is the center of such a ball.
-By the convexity of the distance function on $\real^n$, covering a simplex by a closed ball is equivalent to covering its vertices.
-If $\Delta$ has vertices $v_1,\ldots,v_{m+1}$, the system of $m$ equations $d(x,v_i)^2 = d(x,v_{m+1})^2$ is equivalent to a system of $m$ independent linear equations, and the circumcenter is its unique solution within the affine hull of $\Delta$ (i.e., the smallest affine subspace of $\real^n$ containing $\Delta$).
+The \textbf{Chebyshev radius} of a compact subset $X$ of $\real^n$ is the minimum $r \geq 0$ such that $X$ is contained in a closed ball of radius $r$, and the \textbf{Chebyshev center} of $X$ is the center of the smallest such ball.
+By the strict convexity of the distance function, every compact set in $\real^n$ has a unique Chebyshev center: if it had Chebyshev radius $R$ and two different Chebyshev centers, then a ball of radius less than $R$ around their midpoint would cover the set.

 The following classical result of Jung \cite{Jung1901} will be needed.